planetscale/docs/content/docs/creating-cluster.md

 ---
-title: 'Creating a cluster'
+title: 'Create a cluster'
 category: 'setting-up-your-planetscale-cndb'
 ---

-# Creating a cluster
+# Create a cluster

 Before you can create a database, you must first create a cluster.
 This document explains how to create a cluster using the PlanetScale console.